harixx/Harmen_Labs/replit.md

-# Agentic Solutions - Static Website
+# Harmen Labs - Static Website

 ## Overview

-This is a static website for Agentic Solutions, an AI agents enterprise company.
+This is a static website for Harmen Labs, an AI agents enterprise company.
 The project is built as a Flask-based static file server that serves multiple HTML pages with modern glassmorphism design.
 The website showcases the company's services, case studies, blog content, and contact information with a focus on AI agent solutions for enterprise clients.

 ## System Architecture